Ch-1 THE PACE FOR LIVING (Complete Chapter)

 4. In which situation, does the writer find himself in the cinema?

 Ans.
 The writer finds himself in a situation of confusion or “hopeless fog” when he goes to the cinema.
-He struggles to follow the plot of the movie and often has to turn to their wife for clarification.

 5. How does the writer classify himself as a thinker?